Abhayda007/PlaySports---Sports-Booking-System/README.md

 # PlaySports, a Sports-Booking-System

-It is an application made with Java swing framework as part of the OOAD course (UE19CS353).
+This is a sports booking application made with Java swing framework as part of the OOAD course (UE19CS353).
 Made with the help of Apache Netbeans.

 Name, SRN: